soulscreme/data-engineering/README-RunInstructions.txt

 Starting the Application
 ---------------------------
+On Linux/OS X:
+	1. Launch a terminal/console.
-1. Change into the ls-data-eng-app directory.
+	2. Change into the ls-data-eng-app directory.
 	2. Type "play" and press enter.
 	3. From the play prompt type "run" and press enter.
 	4. Navigate to http://localhost:9000/ in your browser.
+	5. After a small delay while the application compiles, you will receive a screen stating "Database 'default' needs evolution".
+	6. Click the "Apply this scipt now!" button.
+	7. You will now be on the main screen of the application.

+On Windows:
+	1. Launch a command prompt.
+	2. Change into the ls-data-eng-app directory.
+	2. Type "play.bat" and press enter.
+	3. From the play prompt type "run" and press enter.
+	4. Navigate to http://localhost:9000/ in your browser.
-5. You will receive a screen stating "Database 'default' needs evolution".
-Click the "Apply this scipt now!" button.
+	5. After a small delay while the application compiles, you will receive a screen stating "Database 'default' needs evolution".
+	6. Click the "Apply this scipt now!" button.
-6. You will now be on the main screen of the application.
+	7. You will now be on the main screen of the application.

 Using the Application
 ---------------------------